 - PMI Mortgage Insurance Company,

 - Genworth Mortgage Insurance Corporation,

 - United Guaranty Residential Insurance Company,

-- Radian Guaranty Inc.,
+- · Radian Guaranty Inc.,

-- Republic Mortgage Insurance Company, whose parent, based on information filed with the SEC through July 1, 2008, is our largest shareholder, and
+- Republic Mortgage Insurance Company, whose parent, based on information filed with the SEC through October 1, 2008, is our largest shareholder, and

 - CMG Mortgage Insurance Company.

-Our relationships with our customers could be adversely affected by a variety of factors, including continued tightening of our underwriting guidelines, which will result in our declining to insure some of the loans originated by our customers.
-We believe the Federal Housing Administration, which until recently we was not viewed by us as a significant competitor, has substantially increased its market share, including insuring a number of loans that would meet our current underwriting guidelines at a cost to the borrower than the cost of our insurance.
+Our relationships with our customers could be adversely affected by a variety of factors, including continued tightening of our underwriting guidelines, which have resulted in our declining to insure some of the loans originated by our customers, and our announcement that we plan to discontinue ceding new business under excess of loss reinsurance programs.
+We believe the Federal Housing Administration, which until recently was not viewed by us as a significant competitor, has substantially increased its market share, including insuring a number of loans that would meet our current underwriting guidelines at a cost to the borrower that is lower than the cost of our insurance.